-- 1. Tape a large piece of paper to the wall from the floor to a height of about 200cm. - 2.
-Draw a line near the top to indicate the height from which Barbie will make each jump. - 3.
+- 0. Tape a large piece of paper to the wall from the floor to a height of about six feet. - 1.
+Draw a line near the top to indicate the height from which Barbie will make each jump. - 2.
 Create a double-loop to wrap around Barbie's feet.
-A double-loop is made by securing one rubber band to another with a slip knot, as shown (above right).
+A double-loop is made by securing one rubber band to another with a slip knot, as shown (below left).

-- 4. Wrap the open end of the double-loop tightly around Barbie's feet, as shown (left). - 5.
-Attach a second rubber band to the first one, again using a slip knot, as shown. - 6.
+3. Wrap the open end of the double-loop tightly around Barbie's feet, as shown (below right).

+- 4. Attach a second rubber band to the first one, again using a slip knot, as shown. - 5.
 With two rubber bands now attached, hold the end of the rubber bands at the jump line with one hand, and drop Barbie from the line with the other hand.
 Have a partner make a mark to the lowest point that Barbie reaches on this jump.

-- 7. Measure the jump distance in centimetres, and record the value in the data table below.
-Repeat this jump several times and take the average, to ensure accuracy.
-Accuracy is important-Barbie's life could depend on it!
-Average is calculated by adding all jumps together and then dividing by the number of jumps. - 8.
-Repeatedly attach two additional rubber bands for each new jump, measure the jump distance, and record the results in the data table. - 9.
+- 6. Measure the jump distance in centimetres, and record the value in the data table in Repeat this jump several times and take the average, to ensure accuracy.
+Accuracy is important-Barbie's life could depend on it! - 7.
+Repeatedly attach two additional rubber bands for each new jump, measure the jump distance, and record the results in the data table. - 8.
 Complete the data table.